“On the rim of a skyscraper’s forehead

 – Smoke and Steal, 1920 Carl Sandberg

-For much of the twentieth century a man’s hat was his identity.
+1920s men’s hats.
+For much of the twentieth century, a man’s hat was his identity.
 He bought it, shaped it, creased it, handled it, and placed it on his head just right.
-A hat had as much personality as his owner.
-His hat stayed with him at all times or else was lost or stolen off a public hat rack.
-His hat caused him to pay out more tips to hat check girls then it was worth and could cause bodily harm if the wrong hat was worn on the wrong day.
+A hat had as much personality as its owner.
+His hat stayed with him at all times, or else was lost or stolen off a public hat rack.
+His hat caused him to pay out more tips to hat check girls then it was worth, and could cause bodily harm if the wrong hat was worn on the wrong day.
 To wear a hat was often more trouble then they were worth for the sake being in fashion.
-While the 1920′s saw a decline in hat use it was still considered a necessary part of a man’s wardrobe by the popular majority.
+While the 1920s saw a decline in hat use, it was still considered a necessary part of a man’s wardrobe by the popular majority.

 Wear a Hat when…

-- While riding public transportation such as the bus
+- Riding public transportation such as the bus;

 Take off a Hat when…

-- In someone’s else home (and yours too if you so chose)
+- In someone’s home (and yours, too, if you so choose);

-- When the national anthem is played (if you don’t someone will take it off for you)
+- The national anthem is played (if you don’t, someone will take it off for you);

-- When the flag of the United States passes by, as in a parade
+- The flag of the United States passes by, as in a parade.

 What to Do with Your Hat in Public